rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

    c.
 Click the **OK** button at the bottom of the page.
    d.
 After the service restarts, check the Control Panel to ensure the service is running.
 7. Perform one of the following:
-   - If the agent is connected, complete the troubleshooting steps outlined in [Download Backup Log From Control Panel]     (xxxxx.xxxx).
+   - If the agent is connected, complete the troubleshooting steps outlined in [Download Backup Log From Control Panel]     (https://support.rackspace.com/how-to/cloud-files-upload-download-issues-troubleshooting/).
    - If the agent is not connected, download the backup log from the server within Windows.
 The backup log is located at C:\ProgramData\Driveclient\log\driveclient.log.
 Attach the log file to a ticket for Rackspace Support who will use the log file to expedite a response to the issue.